-All threshold values relate to the contracts lifetime value (lifecycle cost) (e.g. a 5 year contract of £25k per year requires £125k procurement process and contract authorisation).
+All threshold values relate to the contract's lifetime value (lifecycle cost) (e.g. a 5 year contract of £25k per year requires £125k procurement process and contract authorisation).

-LUE ing VAT) Contract signing and Purchase Order approval must be in line with the Trust Authorisation Levels, which requires Trust Board authorisation for values above £250k (see Appendix A) Minimum Form of Contract Category Procurement Process From То Contract Signing Authority All No formal competitive procurement requirement Up to £ 20,000 PO Advertised Competitive Quotations £ 20,000 £ 50,000 Directors PO (with Contract if necessary) Goods & Services £ 50,000 £ 122,976 FD Contract and PO Advertised Competitive Tender (under Public Contract Reg /OJEU) £ 122,976 and above Commissioning of Clinical / Healthcare Services Advertised Competitive Tender Up to £ 663,540 FD and CEO Contract as specified in Tender and PO Advertised Competitive Tender (under Public Contract Regs/OJEU Light Touch Regime) £ 663,540 and above Advertised Competitive Quotations £ 20,000 £ 49,999 Directors PO £ 50,000 £ 135,000 FD Contract and PO Building & Engineering Advertised Competitive Tender £ 135,001 £4,733,252 FD and CEO Contract as specified in Tender Advertised Competitive Tender (under Public Contract Regs/OJEU) £4,733,252 and above and PO Waiving quotes and tenders subject to SFIs: Only following approval by Chief Executive or Director of Finance processes should by undertaken using the Trust eProcurement platform, but where this is not possible; a minimum of 3 written quotations must be sought for contracts between £20k and £50k and a minimum of 6 written quotations must be sought for contracts between £50k and the applicable PCR/OJEU value.
+Contract signing and Purchase Order approval

+must be in

+VALL ( Excludin g line with the Trust Authorisation Levels set out in Appendix A Minimum Form of Contract Category Procurement Process From То Contract Signing Authority All No formal competitive procurement requirement Up to £ 20,000 Purchase Order (PO) £ 20,000 £ 50,000 Executive Directors and other directors as designated PO (with Contract if necessary) Goods & Services Advertised Competitive Quotations £ 50,000 £ 115,633122,976 Director of Finance Contract and PO Goods & Services Advertised Competitive Tender (under Public Contract Reg /FTS) £ 115,633 122,976 and above Commissioning of Clinical / Healthcare Services Advertised Competitive Tender Advertised Competitive Tender (ur Regs/FTS) Advertised Competitive Tender Up to £ 552,950663,540 Director of Finance and Chief Executive Contract as specified in Tender and PO Advertised Competitive Tender (under Public Contract Regs/FTS) £ 552,950 663,540 and above Advantaged Competitive Quetations £ 20,000 £ 49,999 Executive Directors and other directors as designated РО Advertised Competitive Quotations £ 50,000 £ 135,000 Director of Finance Contract and PO Building & Engineering Advertised Competitive Tender £ 135,001 £4,733,252 D: (5: Contract as specified in Advertised Competitive Tender (un Regs/FTS) Advertised Competitive Tender (under Public Contract Regs/FTS) £4,447,4484,733,252 and above Director of Finance and Chief Executive Tender and PO Waiving quotes and tenders su ubject to SFIs: Only following approval by Chief Executive or D Director of Finance

+\processes should by undertaken using the Trust eProcurement platform, but where this is not possible; a minimum of 3 written quotations must be sought for contracts between £20k and £50k and a minimum of 6 written quotations must be sought for contracts between £50k and the applicable PCR/FTS value.